artur-gajewski/eassy/README.md

 #Installing with Composer

 Create a folder you want to install eassy to and inside it, create a 'composer.json' file.
-Now add the following dependencies to it:
+Now add the following to it:

+    {
         "require": {
-        # ..
             "artur-gajewski/eassy": "dev-master"
-        # ..
+        }
     }

 Next, obtain Composer:

     $ curl -s https://getcomposer.org/installer | php